The Grates Cove Tradition

 land, they inscribed their names on the rock since others would be searching

-for them. " 'Sainmalia' could be the remnant of `Santa Maria save us' or some such expression."
-Soon after, Davis thought, the survivors must have been killed by Indians.
+for them.
+'Sainmalia' could be the "remnant of 'Santa Maria save us' or some such expression."
+Soon after, Davies thought, the survivors must have been killed by Indians.